entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

   - kubectl              => Helper for using kubectl in ent managed scenarios
   - pod                  => Displays information related to a set of pods
   - prj                  => Helper for managing the first generation of Entando bundle projects
-  - profile              => Helps managing an EntandoApp
+  - profile              => Helps manage the EntandoApp
   - quickstart           => Helper for installing Entando instances locally
   - run-tests            => Runs the internal tests